wisent-ai/wisent-guard/README.md

 ## FAQ

+**Why would I use this instead of traditional guardrails?**

-Why would I use this instead of traditional guardrails?
+**Why would I use this instead of traditional guardrails?**

 With traditional guardrails, you need to specify filters for your particular use case.
 You essentially hope that the model is doing what you want.
 You cannot track what is happening in the brain of your AI.
 Just because it says "I will reject the request." right now does give you the information how far it was from actually saying "Sure, here is the harmful stuff you requested."
 Also, the safety traditional safeguards provide is really brittle.
 If you are using regexes, it is hard to detect out of distribution stuff.
 How do you encode the concept of a hallucination in a traditional safeguard?
 Or harmfulness across languages?
 If you'd rather not beg your LLM to do what you want using prompt engineering, consider interventions directly on the AI brain.

+---

-Show me the results!
+**Show me the results!**

-This approach outperforms every possible alternative, resulting in a 43 percent hallucination rate reduction on Llama 3.1 8B and TruthfulQA.
+This approach outperforms every possible alternative, resulting in a 43 percent hallucination rate reduction on Llama 3.1 8B on TruthfulQA.
 But it works even better for harmfulness evaluation.
 You can test it yourself using the code in the evaluation folder.

+---

-How is it different from existing approaches?
+**How is it different from existing approaches?**

 Wisent-guard uses a unique approach for identifiying unwelcome representations in the activation space.
 It is different from circuit breakers and SAE-based mechanistic interpretability to balance accuracy and speed.

+---

-It does not work for my use case, why?
+**It does not work for my use case, why?**

 Wisent-guard is an experimental technology.
 Representation engineering requires a careful choice of hyperparameters.
 For every model, you need to setup the right model tokens, activation reading patterns and layers to read the activations from.
 You can read more about it here: https://arxiv.org/abs/2502.17601 or talk to me directly and I can help you set up the guard for your specific use case: https://calendly.com/lbartoszcze.
 If you are struggling with latency

 ## Tell me in depth how it works!